 As a blogger, Evelyn puts herself in the story.
 As the late Nora Ephron (When Harry Met Sally, Heartburn) observed, “everything is copy”.

 This blog is now called 100 Days to the Doctorate – & Beyond and critiques life post PhD and the reality of the 21st Century academic workforce and the hybrid professional careers that offer some security and career satisfaction at universities.

 Bottom line: You don’t have to survive as a sessional academic – there are other options on campus.

 Evelyn’s blog explores writing, life and career opportunities after post graduate study.
 As a writer who uses her own life in her work, this blog is unashamedly a reflection of the psychological state of fiction writing and the precarious nature of being an independent and emerging academic.
 The blog investigates the post doctoral career challenges and the reality of the juggle and compromises of motherhood, higher education and the energetic dance to ‘have it all’…but perhaps, not all at once!

 Evelyn offers hard-won advice for completing a doctorate, and explores writing, life and career opportunities after post graduate study, as well as a little existential introspection – why do a doctorate when academic employment opportunities are rapidly shrinking around the globe?
-Doesn’t a Creative Writing doctorate by its very nature suck the life and creativity out of a creative writer?
+Doesn’t a Creative Media doctorate by its very nature suck the life and creativity out of a creative practitioners?
 How do you fit in full time doctoral study around parenting and a full time – and unrelated – job?
 To also teach or not to teach as part of the doctoral journey?
 Will you ever have a social life again?

 100 Days to the Doctorate – & Beyond encompasses the reflective nature of the post graduate life.
 What was it all about, anyway?
 Was it worth the long years of delayed gratification?
 What do I do now?
 Is there a use-by date on my research?